Jonny's Golden Quest: Plot

 Team Quest, working as associates for international spy operation Intelligence-One, are given an assignment to investigate occurrences of mutated animals and plant life in Peru.
 Dr. Benton Quest and his bodyguard "Race" Bannon bring along Benton's sons Jonny and (adopted from India) Hadji, and their dog Bandit.
 Also coming along is Benton's biologist wife Dr. Rachel Quest, who usually does not come along on their adventures.

 Upon arriving in Peru, Race runs into his ex-wife Jade Kenyon, who was sent by Intelligence-One as their civilian contact for the investigation.
 Just after Jade's arrival, Benton and Rachel are kidnapped by Dr. Zin, who has caused the mutations while perfecting processes to bring monsters called "replicants" to life.
 Zin has also been working on cloning technology, and manages to successfully clone himself before Race, Jonny, and Hadji arrive to save Benton and Rachel.
 However, Rachel is taken hostage by Zin's clone and, after Benton freezes while attempting to shoot down Zin in his hovercraft (as he would have shot Rachel as well), both Rachel and Zin's clone are killed in the erupting volcano.

 Rachel's murder causes Benton to quit I-1, and drives a wedge into his already strained relationship with Jonny.
 As he begins shutting down the Quest compound in Mexico, an American girl named Jessie turns up with a mask made of synthetically pure gold, which she tells Team Quest she was to deliver to an associate of her alchemist father, Dr. Victor Devlon.
 When approached by Intelligence-One to discover the whereabouts of Dr. Devlon and the secrets to his alchemy process, Benton reluctantly accepts.

 Team Quest and Jessie begin a globe-trotting search for Jessie's father and his associates, pursued at every turn by Dr. Zin and his operatives, one of whom is revealed to be a reluctant Jade.
 Dr. Quest uses a sentient supercomputer, 3-DAC, to help him, the rest of his team, and Jessie follow the trail of Devlon from Tokyo, to Paris, and then to Rome.
 During the trip, Jonny and Jessie begin to grow fond of one another, while Jonny's relationship with his father continues to deteriorate.
-Convinced Benton could have taken the shot and saved Rachel, Jonny swears to kill Zin in revenge, avenge his mother's death, and show up his father.
+Convinced Benton could have taken the shot and saved Rachel, Jonny continues to treat Race more like a father then Benton as he considers Benton a weakling.

+Jonny swears to kill Zin in revenge, avenge his mother's death, and show up his father.
+After initially trying to lean Races flying dragon kick, which proves far beyond his current ability, despite his brown belt level in karate, After Race tells him the move will take him months or years to perfect, Jonny opts to go the marksmanship route and asks Race when he can start carrying a weapon, which Race discourages him from doing so as well as marital arts training, for a 3rd degree black belt, as there are better things.